Skip to main content

 uddin-lang --profile mycode.din

-uddin-lang --memory-optimize --profile mycode.din
+uddin-lang --memory-optimize-stable --profile mycode.din

 4. Use Examples: Learn from existing examples